 It is possible to see wild pigs and foxes.
 Flora includes forests of Cork and Pine trees, eucalyptus and an abundance of wild flowers.

-Portugal has a rich seafaring past, superb beach resorts, wistful towns and a landscape wreathed in olive groves, vineyards and wheat fields.
-Littered with UNESCO World Heritage sites and graced by one of Europe's most relaxed and attractive capitals.
+Portugal has a rich seafaring past, superb beach resorts, quaint towns and a landscape wreathed in olive groves, vineyards and wheat fields.
+Portugal is dotted with UNESCO World Heritage sites and graced by one of Europe's most relaxed and attractive capitals.

 Savouring life slowly is a Portuguese passion, and much of the best is humble - traditional folk festivals; simple, honest food drowning in olive oil; music that pulls at the heart strings, recalling past love and glories; and markets overflowing with fish, fruit and flowers.

 Portugal is in the GMT time zone and they use the metric weights and measures system, so kilometres and kilograms instead of miles and pounds.
 There is approximately 1.6 kilometres in a mile and 2.2 pounds in a kilogram.

 The international dialling code is +351